-The powers allow the police, councils, social landlords and others to deal quickly with issues as they arise, with agencies working together where appropriate to ensure the best results for victims.
+The powers allow the police, councils, social landlords and other agencies to deal quickly with issues as they arise, with agencies working together to ensure the best results for victims and the wider public.
 To assist joined-up working, an effective information-sharing protocol is essential.
-There is already a duty on some bodies (such as the police and councils) to work together and in respect of anti-social behaviour specifically, there is a specific duty on specified bodies to work together when the ASB Case Review/Community Trigger is activated, as set out earlier in this guidance.
+There is already a duty on some bodies (such as the police and councils) to work together and in respect of anti-social behaviour specifically, there is a specific duty on specified bodies to work together when the ASB Case Review is activated, as set out earlier in this guidance.